 Have an objective for the call.
 You may be seeking information, trying to schedule a meeting or presenting your qualifications to a potential employer.
 Have a secondary objective.
 Often you won’t achieve your primary objective, but every telephone call is an opportunity to seek information.

-Make a call to get the name of the person you want to speak to and then either have the operator transfer you or redial and make a direct call to that individual.
+Make a call to get the name of the person you want to speak to and then either have the receptionist transfer you or redial and make a direct call to that individual.

 Outline in writing what you want to say.
 This is important in the early stages of cold-calling or when the call is important.
 Later on, you’ll script most of your calls in your head.
 Don’t read your script.
 Your presentation should be natural.